 (Young) Volunteers Fair (Freiwilligenmesse)

 In 2011, the association for voluntary fairs to promote voluntary work in Austria (Verein Freiwilligenmessen zur Förderung von Freiwilligenarbeit in Österreich) was founded and is supported by the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
 They first installed a voluntary fair in 2012, which now takes place every year.
 Together with competence centre for non-profit organisations and social entrepreneurship (Kompetenzzentrum für Nonprofit Organisationen und Social Entrepreneurship), the first fair for young volunteers was organised in 2016 (60 exhibitors, 1700 visitors).
 The second young volunteers fair took place in May 2017.
 As of March 2022, this year’s fairs are expected to take place in October (Vienna) and November (Lower Austria).
 Updates relevant to the COVID-19 situation and corresponding changes made to the program as well as impressions of past fairs can be viewed online.

 An initiative of the City of Vienna brings together offers and inquiries: Voluntary organisations and enthusiasts who want to be involved in an honorary capacity can find each other online.
 For Viennese who want to make a voluntary contribution to society, online guidance and help is provided.

-The Red Cross motivates young people to start voluntary engagement, supported by the Department for Families and Youth at the Federal Chancellery.
+The Red Cross motivates young people to start voluntary engagement, supported by the Department for Family and Youth at the Federal Chancellery.
 It runs an own Website and programme for young volunteers.

 Furthermore, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection published a brochureto give a compact overview of the value and importance, diversity and variety of voluntary engagement.